RaffaeleAprea/docfx_htmlToPdf/README.md

-# This is the DLL documentation section
+# DOCFX example project
-DLL file and documentation XML file are used to generate this page, and they are located in *root\\src* folder.
+DLL file and documentation XML file are used to generate documentation in this project, and they are located in *root\\src* folder.
-To check the generated pdf go to the *root\\\_site\_pdf folder*.
+To check the generated pdf go to the *root\\\_site\_pdf* folder.

 Also, you can put directly the whole Visual Studio C#\F#\VB.NET project folder content inside the *root\\src* folder but replace "\*\*.dll" with "\*\*.csproj" as value of the key "src" inside of "build" dictionary in the *docfx.json* file.

+Actually I'm interested to get documentation out of undocumented APIs, that's why I used a DLL for this example :)
+Source codes of the DLL and the XML are inside the *root\\\_site\_pdf* folder

 A pdf default style has been used as template instead.
 While the web site has been built using *darkfx* template, inside *root\\templates* foder.